What Is NDR Solutions, and Why Is It Critical Today?

 Starting with 2–3 high-priority use cases allows you to focus on tuning the system effectively, establishing quick wins, and proving value to stakeholders.

-Best Practice 2: Prioritize Integration with Existing Security Infrastructure
+Practice 2: Integrate NDR Solutions with Your Existing Security Stack

 A powerful NDR solution shouldn’t operate in isolation.
 Integrating it with your existing security stack multiplies its impact.